stephenhand/karma-elm-test/README.md

 * Testing against a wider variety of test suites

-* Testing with different reporter pluginss
+* Testing with different reporter plugins

 * Write some instructions